BP0323886/data-science-apprenticeship-portfolio/README.md

 ## Skills Demonstrated

-This portfolio is intended to evidence develiplemt across:
+This portfolio is intended to evidence development across:
 - Data infrastructure and tools
 - Data engineering
 - Data visualisation and dashboards